 RICHARD BAKER

-B. 1959, Baltimore, MD.
+B. 1959, BALTIMORE, MD.

 Richard Baker explores the realm of the everyday object by presenting it in a renewed context.
 The still life is refreshed through an altered point of view, pitching the objects upward in space toward an iconic frontality.
 He has used the motif of the tulip repeatedly to conjure a living emblem of birth, life, and decay.